cthoyt/cthoyt.github.io/_posts/2021-01-23-updating-the-wikidata-integrator.md

 preprints in a special way, and it doesn't solve the problem for arXiv.
 I asked around on Twitter and was turned towards the Wikidata Integrator project, which already supported building both general pipelines for automating content import in Wikidata and a specific one for publications.
 All I had to do was figure out how it works, and get hacking!
-I ended up sending three pull requests.
+I ended up sending the following three pull requests:

 | Server   | Pull Request                                                                         |
 |----------|--------------------------------------------------------------------------------------|